Marvel's Spider-Man 2: Release

 Marvel's Spider-Man 2 was released for the PlayStation 5 on October 20, 2023.
 A New Game Plus mode was released on March 7, 2024.
 A Windows port of the game, developed by Nixxes Software, was released on January 30, 2025.

 Alongside the standard edition, a Digital Deluxe Edition was made available for the game.
 This edition features two sets of five unique suits for Peter Parker and Miles Morales, designed by guest artists from PlayStation Studios and the wider entertainment industry.
 It includes additional frames, stickers for the in-game Photo Mode, and two extra skill points for ability unlocks.
 A Collector's Edition will be distributed through participating retailers and PlayStation Direct.
 It contains a download voucher for the Digital Deluxe Edition, a steel bookcase, and a 19-inch display statue depicting the Spider-Men fighting Venom.
 All pre-orders, regardless of edition, come with early unlock bonuses: the "Arachknight Suit" for Peter Parker and "Shadow-Spider Suit" for Miles Morales, the Web Grabber gadget, and three additional skill points.

 To commemorate the game's launch, Sony Interactive Entertainment distributed a special edition PlayStation 5 console bundle themed after the game on September 1, 2023.
 It is a variant of the standard PlayStation 5 sporting custom face plates and a unique DualSense controller design based on the imagery of the Venom symbiote wrapping itself around a red gradient adorning Peter Parker's Spider-Man emblem.
 Insomniac Games art director Jacinda Chew remarked on this design being evocative of the various ways players experience the symbiote taking over Peter in the game's story, describing it as a "constant push and pull for dominance whether it's internal or external and the outcome is not certain."
 The console comes with a digital voucher for the game's Standard Edition for pre-load ahead of launch.
 The face plates and special DualSense controller are sold as separate accessories for existing owners of both the disc-based and Digital Edition PS5 consoles.

+A free update in August 2026 added the suits from Spider-Man: Brand New Day and Marvel Tōkon: Fighting Souls to the game.